 For example, if you're unemployed and you want to be a Graphic Designer, talk to me about the courses you've been taking to improve your skills and show me the portfolio you've been working on since your last job!

 Graphic Designer | Motion Animation | I Help Companies Create Images That Lead To More Conversions & Sales

 Or, let's say you were laid off as a Graphic Designer and you want to transition into a Paid Marketing Manager position:

 Digital Marketer | PPC, SEM, Facebook Ads | Google Ads & Analytics Certified | I Help Companies Scale Their Lead Gen With Low CPAs

 This headline hits on major keywords, it shows that the person has worked to get certified, and it tells me what this person specializes in.

-Much better than “Looking to transition into marketing role!”
+Much better than “Looking to transition into a marketing role!”

 LinkedIn Headline Examples For Professionals

 Matt leads off with some targeted keywords and his current title.
-Then he continues with a value prop with tangible results, followed by a CTA to read more.
+Then he continues adding value with tangible results, followed by a CTA to read more.